hoeken/PsychicHttp/README.md

 * Websocket support with onOpen, onFrame, and onClose callbacks
 * EventSource / SSE support with onOpen, and onClose callbacks
 * Request filters, including Client vs AP mode (ON_STA_FILTER / ON_AP_FILTER)
+* TemplatePrinter class for dynamic variables at runtime

 ## Differences from ESPAsyncWebserver